IRAN: THE BORDER LANDS

 The Territory of ancient Gandhara today includes parts of northern Pakistan and eastern Afghanistan, including Kabul, Peshawar, Lahore and the Swat valley.
-Under the Achaemenids, it was one of the two Indian satrapies ruled by Darius I (hence also known by its hellenised Persian name, Paropamisadae), and was later part of Alexander's conquests.
+Under the Achaemenids, it was one of the two Indian satrapies ruled by Darius I (hence also known by its hellenised Persian name, Paropamisadae - from the Persian meaning "beyond the Hindu Kush"), and was later part of Alexander's conquests.

 Alexander at Taxila